 If competitors introduce new products and services embodying new technologies, or if new industry standards and practices emerge, the Company's existing product and service offerings, technology and systems may become obsolete.
-Further, if Cass fails to adopt or develop new technologies or to adapt its products and services to emerging industry standards, Cass may lose current and future customers, which could have a material adverse effect on its business, financial condition and results of operations.
+Further, if Cass fails to adopt or develop new technologies or to adapt its products and services to emerging industry standards, Cass may lose current and future customers.
+Finally, Cass' ability to adopt these technologies can also be inhibited by intellectual property rights of third parties.
+Any of these could have a material adverse effect on its business, financial condition and results of operations.
 The payment processing and financial services industries are changing rapidly and in order to remain competitive, Cass must continue to enhance and improve the functionality and features of its products, services and technologies.
 These changes may be more difficult or expensive than the Company anticipates.